Pressio/pressio/docs/pages/components/utils.md

 ### Resetting the level

-If you want, you can use the define statement to set the min level, but then at runtime reset it as follows:
+If you want, you can use the define statement to set the min level, but then at runtime you can reset for a *higher* level (see below).
+Note that you cannot reset the level to something that is *lower* than the one you set via the `define` statement.

 ```cpp
   // your code